kauii/AS3-Project/README.md

 ## Overview
 In this game you can:
-- Explore Rooms: Navigate through predefined rooms, each with its own unique descriptions, difficulties, and potential dangers.
+- **Explore Rooms**: Navigate through predefined rooms, each with its own unique descriptions, difficulties, and potential dangers.
-- Solve Puzzles Interact with objects like switches and chests to solve puzzles and unlock hidden paths or rewards.
+- **Solve Puzzles**: Interact with objects like switches and chests to solve puzzles and unlock hidden paths or rewards.
-- Combat Enemies: Encounter randomized enemies that match the difficulty of the room.
+- **Combat Enemies**: Encounter randomized enemies that match the difficulty of the room.
 Each enemy may drop loot upon defeat.
-- Collect Items: Find and use randomized consumables, weapons, and armor to aid your journey.
+- **Collect Items**: Find and use randomized consumables, weapons, and armor to aid your journey.
 Items are generated with different quantities and effects.
-- Interact with NPCs and Objects: Engage in conversations, inspect objects, and manipulate the environment to uncover secrets and progress in the story.
+- **Interact with NPCs and Objects**: Engage in conversations, inspect objects, and manipulate the environment to uncover secrets and progress in the story.

 ## Key Features:
-- Randomization: Items and enemies are randomized to provide a different experience each playthrough.
+- **Randomization**: Items and enemies are randomized to provide a different experience each playthrough.
-- Combat System: Engage in battles, attack enemies, use items, or try to flee.
+- **Combat System**: Engage in battles, attack enemies, use items, or try to flee.
-- Interactive Puzzles: Solve puzzles, like flipping switches in the correct order and using passphrases to unlock new areas.
+- **Interactive Puzzles**: Solve puzzles, like flipping switches in the correct order and using passphrases to unlock new areas.
-- Inventory Management: Equip weapons and armor, use consumables, and manage your inventory effectively.
+- **Inventory Management**: Equip weapons and armor, use consumables, and manage your inventory effectively.

 ## Setup